HyperTag/documentation/src/content/cloud-destinations/amazon-redshift.md

 ---
+collectionKey: cloud-destinations

-title: Amazon Redshift
+navText: Amazon Redshift

-sidebar: platform_sidebar
+path: '/cloud-destinations/amazon-redshift/'
 ---

 MetaRouter makes it easy to send your data to Amazon Redshift.
 Once you follow the steps below, your data will be routed through our platform and pushed to Redshift in the appropriate format.
 Before we get started, there are a few important things to note about our Redshift integration.

 1. You will not immediately see events in your Redshift upon configuration.
 The first time your data is loaded into Redshift, it will take some added time to run DDL logic to create tables, add columns, etc.